-The water cannot be directly connected to another license holders culture water – unless written endorsement from the relevant license holder is obtained;
+The water cannot be directly connected to another license holders culture water – unless written endorsement from the relevant license holder is obtained; Should also apply to EFAL waters as well.

 The permit application should take into consideration high cultural and community values* –

-Is the water regularly stocked for recreational fishing purposes
+Is the water regularly stocked for recreational fishing purposes?

-Is the water a Premier River or Premier Lake
+Is the water a Premier River or Premier Lake?

-Is the water a RAMSAR site or located in a National Park
+Is the water a Ramsar (NOTE: Ramsar is not an acronym.
+It is the name of the city in Iran where the Ramsar Convention on Wetlands was held in 1971, so does not need to be capitalized). site or located in a National Park

-Is the water used for other mutually exclusive activities (e.g. water skiing, regular fishing competitions)
+Is the water used for other mutually exclusive activities (e.g. water skiing, regular fishing competitions)?

 The permit application should take into consideration high risk for interactions with threatened, endangered or protected (TEP) species* –

-Is this water known to have large populations of TEP species including platypus and water rates
+Is this water known to have large populations of TEP species including platypus and water rates?

-Is this water situated in a Wildlife Reserve
+Is this water situated in a Wildlife Reserve?

 *Additional permit conditions may be considered to mitigate risks if the water falls under some of this criteria to an extent.